Botang-Liao/ORA_Project/readme.md

 >*If rest periods are too short, train captains do not have enough time to rest.
 If rest periods are too long, the company is unable to effectively use its workforce, requiring more employees to cover train service.*
 For train captains, long rest periods are also unproductive and unpaid.
-> - **Significant variation in the length of shifts** *There may be shifts that last 12 hours and others that last only 2 hours.*
+> - **Significant variation in the length of crew schedules** *There may be crew schedules that last 12 hours and others that last only 2 hours.*
 >- **Total working hours that are too short or too long**

 ### Solution Proposal

-- There should not be too much time between duties within a shift.
+- There should not be too much time between duties within a crew schedule
-- There should not be too much variation in the length of shifts.
+- There should not be too much variation in the length of crew schedules.
-- The total length of a shift should not be too long or too short.
+- The total length of a crew schedule should not be too long or too short.
 - There should be appropriate rest periods between duties.

 ## Mathematical models
 - Rest periods are counted as working hours.
-- Overtime pay is available for shifts that exceed 400 minutes.
+- Overtime pay is available for crew schedules that exceed 400 minutes.

 ### Decision Valuable

-- $x^{t}_{d,i}$: A binary decision variable that indicates whether train service t is the i-th train service of shift d.
+- $x^{t}_{d,i}$: A binary decision variable that indicates whether train service t is the i-th train service of crew schedule d.
 Where $𝑡∈𝑇，𝑑∈D，𝑖∈𝐼$.